SilentBob69/double-take-go-reborn/README.en.md

 > **Note**: This project is still in early development.
 It is functional but may have bugs and incomplete features.
 Contributions and feedback are welcome!

+## 🔥 Current Development: InsightFace Integration

+We are currently working intensively on integrating [InsightFace](https://github.com/deepinsight/insightface) as an alternative to CompreFace.
+This new facial recognition engine offers the following advantages:

+- Better recognition accuracy with state-of-the-art deep learning models
+- Active development and regular updates
+- Fully self-hostable for maximum privacy protection
+- Support for GPU acceleration on all platforms

+This comprehensive integration will extend the next release cycle but promises significant improvements in facial recognition.
+Both systems will be supported in parallel, allowing you to choose between CompreFace and InsightFace.

 ## Acknowledgement

 This project is a reimplementation in Go and was heavily inspired by the excellent [Double Take](https://github.com/jakowenko/double-take) by [Jacob Kowenko](https://github.com/jakowenko).
 The original version uses Node.js and offers a broader range of features.
 This project aims to implement similar functionality in Go but has not yet achieved full feature parity.